isomerpages/nyp-sirs/_digital-programmes/3ki-multichannel-e-commerce-platform.md

 <p>Singapore companies who are keen to kick-start their cross-border online businesses can tap on the Multichannel E-commerce Platform (MEP) Programme to adopt multichannel
 cross-border e-commerce solution.</p>

-<p>Through appointed MEP providers, SM Es can manage their cross-border multichannel e-commerce selling with ease.
+<p>Through appointed MEP providers, SMEs can manage their cross-border multichannel e-commerce selling with ease.
 Leveraging on their expertise and strong in-market network,
 SMEs can expand their digital sales channels and access to new customers.</p>

 <p>Under this programme, SMEs not only will benefit from tapping on MEP solutions, they will also be equipped with essential skills to operate a successful online business.